-To apply for section 8, you will visit a Public Housing Authority office.
-To find your local office, go to the Department of Housing and Urban Development website at www.hud.gov.
+To apply, you will visit a Public Housing Authority office.
+To find your local office, go to the Department of Housing and Urban Development website.
 Applications are free and can be filled out in person, sent through the mail, or even submitted online.

 - The family being homeless.

 - The family currently living in substandard housing

 - The family paying more than 50 % of their income for rent

 If any of these conditions apply to your situation, be sure to let the PHA (Public Housing Authority) know as you may be able to get housing faster.